tanyaS121/ErrorDetection-CRC-16-bit/README.md

-C codes for :
-<br>-->  Frame sorting technique using buffers
+C code for Frame sorting technique using buffers